 My kids got up close and personal and noticed some tadpoles and small fish in the water.

 It was the perfect small outing for a Sunday afternoon and it got my kids pumped up to explore something bigger.

-Our next adventure was at Willow Pond in Murray, Utah.
-I couldn't believe it was so close to our house without us ever going in the 3 years we've lived here.
-If you plan on going you have to know that not only do they have the big man made pond for fishing and exploring, but they also have 3 big playgrounds at the park, water features for the kids to wade their feet in, a small splash pad and a pavilion perfect for a picnic lunch.
-I'm so happy I researched it beforehand so I came prepared with swimming suits, towels and a picnic lunch and we made a whole day out of our visit there.
+Our next adventure was a bigger pond.
+I couldn’t believe it was so close to our house without us ever going in the 3 years we’ve lived here.
+Not only was there a big man made pond for fishing and exploring, but they also have 3 big playgrounds at the park, water features for the kids to wade their feet in, a small splash pad and a pavilion perfect for a picnic lunch.
+I’m so happy I researched it beforehand so I came prepared with swimming suits, towels and a picnic lunch and we made a whole day out of our visit there.

 Some of our favorites…